ALearningCurve/NLPP/README.md

 # Accessing the Website
 The website can found using [bit.ly/brom-nlpp](https://bit.ly/brom-nlpp)

-The website itself can be updated using this [bash](https://bit.ly/brom-nlpp-bash) To update the site if there is a new version of github go the ~/NLPP/NLPP (but not ~/NLPP/NLPP/NLPP) and then
+The website itself can be updated using a shared bash, email me for the link.
+To update the site if there is a new version of github go the ~/NLPP/NLPP (but not ~/NLPP/NLPP/NLPP) and then
 1. `git pull`
 	* If there is a merge conflict, then use `git reset --hard`, but be aware that this will overide all files on the site, so don't do this in production